 The Navitas Global Teacher Technology Survey explores how technology is used in diverse learning and teaching contexts at Navitas.
 Building on qualitative and quantitative research in classrooms and colleges, the 2019 report provides our second global view of teacher behaviours and attitudes towards using technology.

-Findings and insights are being used to support strategic priorities in technology for teaching and learning, including:
+Findings and insights are used to support strategic priorities in technology for teaching and learning across Navitas, including:

-- Measurement of progress against goals related to use of technology in teaching
+- Measurement of progress against goals related to the use of technology in teaching

 - Data to inform technology policies and procedures